 3. Lighting & Décor

-Many venues will let you handle some or all of the decorating so you can personalize your event.
+Some venues will let you handle a portion or all of the decorating so you can personalize your event.
 You can use this to your financial benefit.

 “It’s not difficult to DIY lighting effects with the help of some LED string lights,” Audrey Isaac, spokeswoman for 100 Candles, an online discount store for candles and other decorations, said in an email.
 “Whether they’re strung across the room or coiled under the centerpieces, they can certainly add a dramatic effect to any room.
 When shopping around for lights, consider buying in bulk as it can save on cost per product.”